 American Airlines (and most airlines) limit the amount of award tickets on any given flight.
 So even if a paid seat is available, you may not be able to book an award seat.
 You need to make sure American Airlines has award seats available at the MilesAAver level, NOT the AAnytime level.

 You cannot search for or book any AA flights on Etihad’s website.
 There is no phone fee because since tickets aren’t bookable online, they waive the phone fee.
-When you call, the phone agent can search for dates, or you can figure out your flights before you call Etihad by searching AA.com.
+When you call, the phone agent can search for dates, or you can figure out your flights before you call Etihad by searching with another partner airline.

 I like to do my own search before calling because I feel that it saves time, especially if your dates and routing are flexible.
-The easiest way to search for American Airlines flights that are available with partner airlines (such as Etihad) is to search for milesAAver tickets on AA.com.
+The easiest way to search for American Airlines flights that are available with partner airlines (such as Etihad) is to search on Qantas.

-American Airlines and Etihad have different award charts.
-The amount of miles that American Airlines shows will probably be different than what Etihad will charge.
 Remember, if the airline operating the flight (American Airlines) and the airline whose loyalty program you are using to book (Etihad) are different airlines, the airline you are using to book (Etihad) determines your redemption price.
 You are only using AA or Qantas to check for availability in this situation.

 If you search AA, you are looking for MilesAAver tickets

 If you only see tickets for your dates that are AAnytime, you WILL NOT be able to use Etihad or any other partner airline to book.
 Only MilesAAver flights are made available for booking by partner airlines.
 You can redeem your Etihad miles for American Airlines flights as long as you see MilesAAver award tickets on AA.com.
 Also, American Airlines AAdvantage Web specials are not eligible for partner bookings.

 Mixed-Cabin itineraries are not permitted when booking with Etihad miles.
 The same class must be available on all segments